 When I first saw those straight walking, firm, and robustly spirited survivors of concentration camps, then in their late eighties, as well as some WW2 veterans, I was deeply impressed by their preserved vitality, coherent speech, and even a good sense of humor.

 They were obviously defying every textbook about "effects of stress on our health".
-A prolonged stress, in their case was a silly underestimation, because they went through a hell, and came back just to impress the hell out of me as one of those purposes.
+A prolonged stress, in their case was a silly understatement, because they went through a hell, and came back just to impress the hell out of me.

 Then it took me some time of curious observation to notice how some folks with a "thick skin", opinionated, stubborn, spiteful, assertive, with a pronounced love for themselves and their life -- happened to live much longer and in a better health than those "nice" folks, sensitive, over-altruistic, often with a "victim" syndrome, or martyrs who are putting everyone's well being before their own.

 Is that why that saying keeps proving to be truth: "The good ones die first"?
 Suddenly I could recognize a parallel between a mental/emotional ego and that cellular one.
 It was the spirit coupled with that inner fire of animalism which kept those survivors well and alive for so long.
 It's what I named "biological egoism".

 From that point on, where ever I looked, I could see some living examples for my little theory.
 My intellectual adventurism took me to a point where it seemed to me that I knew why people get something like cancer.
 It's from a deep seated emotional conflict that won't go away, that keeps driving crazy our cellular intelligence until those cells go into a frenzy of multiplying themselves.

 Even little kids, whose impressions of life are too confusing due to their innate sensitivities may attract all kinds of sicknesses, as their personality ego attached to the outside life sends those confusing signals to their cellular ego.